Autumn, yin yoga, Yoga

 Modifications

 1. If you feel very restricted in this position, try taking it to the wall.
 Stand facing the wall, extend left arm out to the side at shoulder height and place right hand on wall in front of torso.
-Gently rotate the body away from the left hand and stay for 5 slow, deep breaths before coming to the other side.
+Gently rotate the body away from the left hand and stay for 5 slow, deep breaths.
+Move slowly to the opposite side.

-2. To intensify the sensation, instead of keep knees curled into chest try placing the feet flat on the floor with one or both knees pointing up towards the ceiling.
-Please be careful as this is an intense position and should only be approached if you are not experiencing any sensation in the other versions of this position.
+2. To intensify the sensation, try placing the feet flat on the floor with one or both knees pointing up towards the ceiling.
+Take care as this is an intense position.

 Props